jamesshore/quixote/CONTRIBUTING.md

 * `docs` contains API docs and the placeholder website (online at [quixote-css.com](http://quixote-css.com)).
 * `dist` contains the compiled library.
 * `spikes` contains one-off experiments.
-* `src` contains the source code and tests.
-Test code starts with an underscore.
 * `node_modules` contains third-party libraries needed for the build scripts.
 * `vendor` contains third-party libraries needed for Quixote itself.